Flametti37/Flametti37/README.md

 - 👋 Hi, I’m @Flametti37
 - 👀 I’m interested in Network Engineering
-- 🌱 I’m currently learning about Wi-Fi
+- 🌱 I’m currently learning about Enterprise and Data Center Network Design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Linkedin!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Fun things are fun